vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/07_ANNEXURE_I_PROCEEDINGS_OF_THE_FIRST_MEETING.md

 8. Tracing out the history of the movement for calendar reform, the Chairman said that the idea was not a new one.
 The Indian luni-solar calendar up to 400 A.D. was very crude, but great astronomers of India after 400 A.D. in Pataliputra, Bhilmal in Rajasthan and in Ujjain particularly had made very great contributions to mathematical knowledge, to astronomy and to other branches of science.
 They laid down the formulæ for the future generations and advised them to get their calculations verified by means of observations of the sun, the moon and the planets, which are our time-makers.

-13. The great pioneer of calendar-studies was Sankara Balakrishna Dixit, whose history of Bharatīya Jyotiṣa-śāstra is a standard authoritative work, but his work is in Marathi and unaccessible to majority of India.
-The Chairman expressed the hope that it should be translated into English for the use of all.*

-\* The Council of Scientific anda Industrial Research has since made arrangements for having the book translated into English and Prof. R. V. Vaidya, a member of the Committee has been entrusted with the work.

 9. At the present moment, the Ahargana or the heap of days is in usage for accurate chronological calculations.
 The idea was first evolved by Hindu astronomers about 400 A.D.
 This was invented only in the 16th century in Europe by Joseph Scaliger.
 The Siddhantic astronomers started the year from the day after the Vernal Equinox but the older tradition was, as many Indian savants had pointed out, to begin the calendar from Winter Solstice.

-14. In Bengal, Madhab Chandra Chattopadhaya had been publishing the Visuddha Siddhānta Panjikā since 1890, in which all calculations were made according to modern accepted formulæ.
-Shri Nirmal Chandra Lahiri, a member of the Committee, has been continuing the work.

 10. Solar months which were invented about these times had not proved very convenient for use.
 The month-lengths varied from 29 to 32.
 The greatest difficulty has been caused by the use of the sidereal year and not the year of seasons, as the Hindu savants of those times either were unaware of the existence of the phenomenon of precession of equinoxes, or thought it was not unidirectional.
 The mistake was found by Munjāla and Sripats in the 10th and 11th centuries, when the Vernal Equinox had receded by seven to eight days, and they tried to persuade the astronomers to take to sāyana reckoning but the attempt was unsuccessful.
 The situation now is that the Vernal Equinox falls on 21st March but our year beginning which ought to fall on the following day, falls, actually on 13th or 14th April.
 Thus a mistake of 23 days had occurred in our calculation of seasons, or year-beginning.

+11. The Chairman pointed out that it was for the Committee to discuss and decide whether the year was to be brought back by 23 days or to leave the mistake as it was and to retain a permanent constanterror.
+He also pointed out that such a mistake had occurred in Europe and corrections had to be introduced.
+The Gregorian year in 1582 was found to have an error of 10 days.
+Pope Gregory XIII advised that the 5th October should be called the 15th October.
+This was adopted by the Catholics.
+Though the Protestant countries at first did not accept this move, simply because it came from the Pope, but 170 years later England had to accept the correction by legislation.
+Russia accepted the Gregorian calendar only after the Bolshevik resolution.

+12. In India, the idea of Indian Calendar reform originated from Maharashtra Lokamanya Shri Bal Gangadhar Tilak well-known as a great political figure of the last generation was, as is well-known, a great savant and antiquarian and initiated calendar reform in Maharashtra.
+He started a new reformed calendar which is still being published at Poona.

+13. The great pioneer of calendar-studies was Sankara Balakrishna Dixit, whose history of Bharatīya Jyotiṣa-śāstra is a standard authoritative work, but his work is in Marathi and unaccessible to majority of India.
+The Chairman expressed the hope that it should be translated into English for the use of all.*

+\* The Council of Scientific anda Industrial Research has since made arrangements for having the book translated into English and Prof. R. V. Vaidya, a member of the Committee has been entrusted with the work.

+14. In Bengal, Madhab Chandra Chattopadhaya had been publishing the Viśuddha Siddhānta Panjikā since 1890, in which all calculations were made according to modern accepted formulæ.
+Shri Nirmal Chandra Lahiri, a member of the Committee, has been continuing the work.

 15. The problem of Indian Calendar Reform was also seriously examined at Banaras, the ancient seat of Indian culture and religion by the late Pandit Madan Mohan Malaviya, Shri Sampurnanand and others and the need for rectification of the present position was impressed upon.